DeliriumProducts/aumo/paper/fission/paper.md

 title: Aumo - The Digital Receipts of the Future
 fontfamily: utopia
 author:
-  - 'Simo Aleksandrov'
+  - "Simo Aleksandrov"
-  - 'Lyubo Lyubchev'
+  - "Lyubo Lyubchev"
 lang: en
 papersize: a4
 graphics:
   - a4paper
 keywords: [gamification, eco, internet of things]
 abstract: |
   Tons of paper receipts are produced and then immediately thrown away, for the creation of which are used trees and a human toxic chemical, requiring thousands of decares of forests to be cut down and resulting in spreading of diseases.